C++ architectural preferences

 Standard library

 The standard C++ library can easilly overtake your program in terms of build complexity and runtime.
-Certain pieces of the C++ stdlib are a given (operator new/delete and the allocators that go with them, init routines, and a handful of small classes and data structures, but even using
+Certain pieces of the C++ stdlib are a given (operator new/delete and the allocators that go with them, init routines, and a handful of small classes and data structures, but even using string carries the potential to create breeding grounds for nightmare bugs.
+So it should be measured and understood when stdlib features are #included.

 Exceptions

 With a modest amount of platform effort, the exceptions feature in C++ can be tied to hardware exception handling, thus allowing try, catch, and throw to do the expected things for common hardware-supported exceptions with trivial risk and overhead.
-Division by zero is a common case.
+Division by zero is a common use case.
 There isn't much downside to enabling that tie-in, other than to possibly encourage a pattern that is of questionable value and sparse use to begin with.

 Sometimes, you have a library that needs it. [shrug]